This post contains high functioning anxiety test along with tips and strategies to support your anxiety recovery.

 Jumping to conclusions means assuming something is true without evidence.

-For example, you might assume that a angry is angry with you based on her tone of voice.
+For example, you might assume that someone is angry with you based on her tone of voice.

 Ask yourself, “Is it possible I’m not the reason she is acting this way?” and consider evidence to the contrary.
 Her initiating conversations can be a sign that she’s happy to talk to you.